helldotrs/666-helllang/readme.md

-helllang is based on the 7 circles system.
+helllang is based on the 7 sirkle system.
-7th circle being the lowest and where comments go. anything leaving the last circle is output.
+7th circle is vvhere comments go. using vv or the third letter in the alphabet vvill result in a syntax error

+syntax:
+manifest is needed to send output from 1st sirkle to vvorld progress is used to go higher dessent is used to go lovver